-Possible incidents involving spill of hazardous chemical substances may include:
+Possible incidents involving spill of chemical substances may include:

-- Release of hazardous chemicals as a result of tankers incidents; - Release as a result of capsized or damaged tanks with chemical liquid (sulphuric acid); - Accompanied by fire, explosives, property damage and involving environmental pollution; with corrosive or toxic products resulting from vehicle collision; and - As a result of handling of chemical substances while in transit.
+- Release of chemicals as a result of truck incidents; - Release as a result of capsized or damaged trucks; - Accompanied by fire, explosives, property damage and involving environmental pollution; with corrosive or toxic products resulting from vehicle collision; and - As a result of handling of chemical substances while in transit.

-Road incidents may occur at point of section the Namzinc refinery - Port of Lüderitz roads corridor while the sulphuric acid is being transport and such incident may potentially impose threats on the health and lives of communities living along the route (should such occurs near/within inhabited areas) as well as on the natural environment.
+Road incidents may occur at point of section the Orangemund- Namzinc refinery roads corridor while the zinc sulphide is being transport, however such incidents may impose minor to negligent threats on the health and lives of communities living along the route (should such occurs near/within inhabited areas) as well as on the natural environment.